LINKS PAGE

 Michigan Toy Soldier Co.
 Here is one of the most comprehensive sites for toy soldiers.
 They specialize in old Toy Soldiers of all types and also carry an extensive inventory of new plastic, resin and metal Toy Soldiers.
 If you are into casting your own, there is a page of supplies that you can uses to make your own moulds.
 Well worth a visit.

-Stanbridges Another Perth store that I shopped at for about 40 years!
+Stanbridges THE BEST Perth hobby store that I shopped at for about 40 years!
 They have a huge range of model trains, plains and cars, but I now use them for paint and plastic soldier supplies.

 Green's Collectibles Al Green has a new website for a shop in New Jersey, he has loads of soldiers listed from companies including East of India Company, PFN, Marlborough, Britains, Conte, Charles Biggs.